JoanaTrashlieva/JoanaTrashlieva.github.io/index.md

 layout: default
 ---

-## Hi! :wave:
+## Hi! 👋

 I am a full-time software developer in the fin-tech industry.
 Currently focusing on Java 14.
 Some of my work also includes web development with Magento 2 and PHP 7.
-In my free time I am most often seen playing basketball. :basketball:
+In my free time I am most often seen playing basketball. 🏀

 * * *